-In 2023, there were 46 producers from 23 counties throughout the Arkansas Delta and the Ouachita valley who entered 58 fields in the contest.
-Seven of the growers entered multiple crops and/or fields.
+In 2024, there were 47 producers from 20 counties throughout the Arkansas Delta who entered 58 fields in the contest.
+Six of the growers entered multiple crops and/or fields.
 The contest is an opportunity for farmers to explore their individual aptitude to reduce energy, water use, labor, and improve profitability.
-There are three categories available: Corn, Soybean, and Rice, with subcategories for Levee Rice, Furrow Rice, and for the first time, Zero Grade Rice.
+There are three categories available: Corn, Soybean, and Rice, with subcategories for Levee Rice, Furrow Rice, and for the second year, Zero Grade Rice.
 Each producer (except for flooded rice entries) used at least one irrigation management tool (e.g., computerized hole-selection; multiple-inlet rice irrigation; soil moisture sensors; surge irrigation).

-In the soybean category, the average water use efficiency for 2023 was 3.49 bushels/inch WUE, versus 3.16 bushels/inch WUE in 2022.
-In 2021, the average was 3.53 bushels/inch WUE, while in 2020, the average was 3.48 bushels/inch WUE.
-2019's average was 2.94 bushels/inch WUE, and 2018's was 2.86 bushels/inch WUE.
+In the soybean category, the average water use efficiency for 2024 was 2.9 bushels /inch.
+In 2023, the average was 3.46 bushels/inch WUE, versus 3.16 in 2022.
+In 2021, the average was 3.53, while in 2020, the average was 3.48.
+2019's average was 2.94, and 2018's was 2.86.

-The corn category achieved average water use efficiency in 2023 of 9.98 bushels/inch WUE versus 7.19 bushels/inch WUE in 2022.
-In 2021, the average was 10.53 bushels/inch WUE, while in 2020, the average was 8.07 bushels/inch WUE.
-2019's average was 8.06 bushels/inch WUE, and 2018's was 9.36 bushels/inch WUE.
+The corn category achieved average water use efficiency in 2024 was 9.98 bushels/inch.
+In 2023, the average was 9.98 versus 7.19 in 2022.
+In 2021, the average was 10.53, while in 2020, the average was 8.07.
+2019's average was 8.06, and 2018's was 9.36.

-In the rice category, the 2023 average was 5.90 bushels/inch WUE while the 2022 results were 5.44 bushels/inch WUE.
-2021 through 2018 results were 5.46 bushels/inch WUE, 4.62 bushels/inch WUE, 4.70 bushels/inch WUE, and 5.17 bushels/inch WUE respectively.
+In the rice category, the average water use efficiency for 2024 was 6.40 bushels/inch, the highest in recorded contest history for rice.
+The 2023 average was 5.96 bushels/inch while the 2022 results were 5.44 bushels per inch.
+2021 through 2018 results were 5.46 bushels /inch, 4.62 bushels /inch, 4.70 bushels /inch, and 5.17 bushels /inch respectively.

 Rules specific to the irrigation contest were developed and posted on a website along with the necessary entry and harvest forms.
-The contest was adapted from traditional yield contests
+The contest was adapted from traditional yield contests (Arkansas Soybean Association, 2014; National Corn Growers Association, 2015; National

-(Arkansas Soybean Association, 2014; National Corn Growers Association, 2015; National Wheat Foundation, 2018; University of California Cooperative Extension, 2018).
+Wheat Foundation, 2018; University of California Cooperative Extension, 2018).
 Unlike traditional yield contests, the Arkansas Irrigation Contest winners are selected based on the highest Water Use Efficiency (WUE), where WUE is defined as the yield estimate divided by the total water received by the field.
 Total water includes rain plus irrigation.
 Rain was estimated from meteorological computer models, and irrigation water was measured with a portable propeller-style flow meter that was installed in a tamper-proof fashion.
 As in traditional yield contests, the yield estimate at harvest was supervised and witnessed by impartial observers (Extension and or NRCS workers).
 Of the categories, twelve winners were selected and awarded prizes totaling \$128,552 value.

-Clay County producer Mark Ahrent placed first in the corn division with a WUE of 13.49 bushels/inch.
-Lincoln County producer John Allen McGraw was second place with a WUE of 12.40 bushels/inch, while Jeremy Wiedeman of Clay County placed second with a WUE of 11.95 bushels/inch.
+Lawrence County producer Frank Binkley was awarded first place in the soybean division with a WUE of 3.83 bushels/inch.
+Jackson County producer Ty Graham was second with a WUE of 3.69 bushels/inch.
+Danny Gipson was third with a WUE of 3.39 bushels/inch.

-Cross County producer Karl Garner was awarded first place in the soybean division with a WUE of 5.05 bushels/inch.
-Lincoln County John Allen McGraw was second with a WUE of 4.80 bushels/inch.
-Frank Binkley of Lawrence County was third with a WUE of 4.14 bushels/inch.
+Clay County producer Jeremy Wiedeman placed first in the corn division with a WUE of 13.51 bushels/inch.
+Clay County producer Matt Ahrent was second place with a WUE of 12.50 bushels/inch, while Kelby Wright of Cross County placed third with a WUE of 11.66.

-Jackson County producer Stan Haigwood was awarded first place in the flooded rice division, with a WUE of 6.70 bushels/inch.
-Crittenden County producer Rieves Wallace placed second, achieving a WUE of 6.38 bushels/inch.
-Clay County producer Blake Ahrent placed third achieving a WUE of 6.36 bushels/inch.
+Cross County producer Kelby Wright was awarded first place in the flooded rice division, with a WUE of 5.68 bushels/inch.
+Monroe County producer Jon Carroll placed second, achieving a WUE of 5.48 bushels/inch.
+Clay County producer Blake Ahrent placed third achieving a WUE of 5.28 bushels/inch.